sassoftware/sas-container-recipes/docs/wiki/Using-Cloud-Registries.md

 	aws eks update-kubeconfig --name sas-viya
 	```

-13. Run the `build.sh` command with the `--docker-namespace` and `--docker-registry-url` arguments.
+13. Run the `build.sh` command with the `--docker-registry-url` argument being the repository URI
-	Provide a dummy value for `--docker-namespace` and the repository URI as the value for `--docker-registry-url`.

-   Here is an example:
+   Example (**do not copy**)
    ```
-   ./build.sh --docker-namespace dummy-value --docker-registry-url 1234567890123.dkr.ecr.us-east-1.amazonaws.com
+   ./build.sh --docker-registry-url 1234567890123.dkr.ecr.us-east-1.amazonaws.com
    ```

-   **Note:**

-   - The value for the `--docker-namespace` argument will be ignored, but you must specify a dummy value.
-   - For information about the repository URI, see https://console.aws.amazon.com/ecr/repositories
+   For information about the repository URI, see https://console.aws.amazon.com/ecr/repositories

    If the following error occurs, then you need to create a repository for each image that will be built.

 	> The repository with the name 'sas-viya-httpproxy' does not exist in the registry with the id '12345678910'